GiselaHKopp/sWGS_Relatedness_Pipeline_v1/README.md

 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
-For instance (please edit as appropriate):
+For instance (please edit as appropriate):-->

 First, prepare a samplesheet with your input data that looks as follows: